Codeinwp/adblock-notify-by-bweb/README.txt

 <blockquote>

-<a href="http://themeisle.com/plugins/Ad Blocker-notify" rel="friend" target="_blank">Ad Blocker Notify</a> has been blacklisted by Ad Blockerer softwares but it is still working properly with the "Random selectors and files" option.
+<a href="http://themeisle.com/plugins/adblock-notify" rel="friend" target="_blank">Ad Blocker Notify</a> has been blacklisted by Ad Blockerer softwares but it is still working properly with the "Random selectors and files" option.
 Make sure to disable your Ad Blockerer to view screenshots in WordPress.org and in your admin area to view all the plugin's options fields and the dashboard widget.

 </blockquote>

-Detect Ad Blocker and notify users.
-Whether you are running a personal blog or a magazine website, Ad Blocker Notify will help you block Ad Blockerers (eg: Ad Blocker Plus) and increase your ad revenue.
+Detect AdBlock and notify users.
+Whether you are running a personal blog or a magazine website, Ad Blocker Notify will help you block AdBlockers (eg: AdBlock Plus) and increase your ad revenue.
 Ad Blocker Notify is a very easy to use plugin with get around options and a lot of settings.
 A smart dashboard widget with counter & statistics is included!

 > **Time-saving features available in the Pro version:**